 In addition to inserting your artwork into your template, you must provide the original high resolution versions of the source file.
-Provide submit very high resolution PNG images with transparent backgrounds. high resolution originals.
-For the format of your images, Name your artwork files using "team-<team-name>-artwork-1.png" and "team-<team-name>-artwork-2.png" if you have a second piece of artwork
+You must provide very high resolution PNG images with transparent backgrounds.
+For the format of your images, name your artwork files using "team-<team-name>- artwork-1.png" and "team-<team-name>-artwork-2.png" if you have a second piece of artwork.